We're entering year two of the pandemic. Here's what happens next - KTVZ

 Health experts are rushing to slow the spread of Covid-19 before more strains complicate vaccination efforts.

-A new, more contagious variant of the virus circulating in the UK has recently been discovered in Colorado, California and Florida.
+A new, more contagious variant of the virus circulating in the UK has recently been discovered in Colorado, California and Florida, and at least 36 countries.
 The new strain spreads more quickly but does not appear to be more deadly.

 It’s unclear how one Colorado man got infected with the new strain because he had no known history of travel.
 That has brought concerns that the variant has been spreading in the US undetected and that more cases will emerge.